 Many parents wait until the diaper is too saturated, increasing risk for diaper rash

-New parents often feel awkward trying to diaper a squirming baby.
+As a new parent, it's normal to feel awkward trying to diaper a squirming baby.
 It can be frustrating not knowing how to hold the baby or where to place the diaper the first few times.
 However, it does not take long to get comfortable changing a diaper, and most parents get plenty of practice.

 Use a changing table or pad placed waist high.
 This prevents bending and back strain.